 US marks slowest population growth since the Depression

-U.S. population growth has slowed to the lowest rate since the Great Depression, the Census Bureau said Monday, as Americans continued their march to the South and West and one-time engines of growth, New York and California, lost political influence.
+U.S. population growth has slowed to the lowest rate since the Great Depression, the Census Bureau said, as Americans continued their march to the South and West and one-time engines of growth, New York and California, lost political influence.

 The state population figures, known as the apportionment count, determine distribution of $1.5 trillion in federal spending each year.
 They also mark the official beginning of once-a-decade redistricting battles.
 The numbers released Monday, along with more detailed data expected later this year, will be used by state legislatures or independent commissions to redraw political maps to account for shifts in population.